 The J class seat

-I played around with the seat, setting it to a full recline mode, its an angled bed so you don't actually lie completely flat.
-Its fine for me actually.
+I played around with the seat, setting it to a full recline mode, it is an angled bed so you don't actually lie completely flat.
+It is fine for me actually.
 I managed to get a couple of hours of sleep during the flight, so that was pretty good.
-The buttons on the side was easy to recognize so adjusting it to whatever you want is not a problem.
-There is also a laptop power socket in between the seats, very useful for business travelers.
-However, there is no usb cable port for your mobile phones or tablets.
+The buttons on the side were easy to recognize so adjusting it to whatever you want is not a problem.
+There is also a laptop power socket in between the seats, very useful for business travellers.
+However, there is no USB cable port for your mobile phones or tablets.

 I love the moving map and the flight info.

 Every business class passenger would be provided with a toiletry bag which includes earplugs and eye masks if you need.
 Sorry, I don't have a photo of it.